 We Can Help Defend You

-For answers to any other questions you may still have about California Health and Safety Code 11365, about being present while controlled substances are used, or to discuss your case confidentially with our team of experienced California defense attorneys, give us at (310) 943-1171.
+For answers to any other questions you may still have about California Health and Safety Code 11365, about being present while controlled substances are used, or to discuss your case confidentially with our team of experienced California criminal defense attorneys, give us a call at (310) 943-1171.
 Our lawyers in Glendale, Los Angeles County, CA, are highly dedicated to serving the needs of our clients.

 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.